 But the president's action has faced congressional and legal challenges, including clashes in the House over attempts to repeal the president's executive actions.
 More recently, a Texas federal judge has maintained a temporary injunction on the president's executive action this week, rejecting a Department of Justice request that he allow the order to move forward.

-In the meantime, the women incarcerated at the Karnes immigrant-family camp feel they have no other choice but to pursue their hunger strike.
+In the meantime, the women incarcerated at the Karnes family detention center feel they have no other choice but to pursue their hunger strike.

 "[ICE officials] don't respect any law ... they are a kind of a God to play with young kids' and womens' lives.
 That's a life that they are playing with.
 If they get deported, their lives are in danger," Oliveira's husband told Truthout.
 "They don't care.
 They don't care about them."